-All of our childcare rates include a family membership to the YMCA, while the child is enrolled in our program.
+All of our childcare rates include a youth membership to the YMCA for the child, while they are enrolled in our program.
 Membership can be activated at the business desk at our downtown facility.
-Membership allows your family use of our Downtown-facility as well as, reduced rates on youth programming.
+Membership allows your child use of our Downtown, Ferndale, and Lynden facilities, as well as reduced rates on youth programming.